 - Fresh or frozen spinach – We buy 3 boxes at a time and freeze 2.
 Once you add spinach to hot soup it wilts right away anyways.

 FAQ About Lentils

+- Do I need to soak lentils?
 No, just like you don’t have to soak split peas, just FYI.
 It is a good idea to rinse lentils and then they should take about 30 minutes to cook.
 Other than that lentils do not require soaking like beans which makes them convenient for quick night vegetarian meals like green lentil curry.
-Or you can try Instant Pot lentil soup or slow cooker vegetarian lentil soup for completely hands off meal.
+Or learn how to make Instant Pot lentil soup for completely hands off meal.

 How to Make Lentil Spinach Soup

 - Sauté veggies with spices until veggies are translucent and spices fragrant.